alucryd/oxyromon/README.md

 ROMs can be converted back and forth at most one format away from their original format.
 That means you can convert an ISO to a CSO, but not a CSO to a 7Z archive.
 Invoking this command will convert all eligible roms for some or all systems.
+You may optionally filter ROMs by name, the matching string is not case sensitive and doesn't need to be the full ROM name.

 Supported ROM formats: